team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the `Jimp` library (make sure it's installed via `npm install jimp`).
+1. We import the `removeBackgroundColor` function from the module where it's defined.

-2. We define the `main` function as an async function to use `await` with the `removeBackgroundColor` function.
+2. We define an async `main` function to use the `await` keyword.

-3. We specify the `inputPath` (path to the original image), `outputPath` (where to save the processed image), `targetColor` (the background color to remove, in this case, white), and `colorThreshold` (tolerance for color matching).
+3. We specify the `inputPath` of the image we want to process.

+4. We specify the `outputPath` where the processed image will be saved.

+5. We set the `targetColor` to remove (in this case, white).

+6. We set a `colorThreshold` to allow for some color variation (adjust as needed).

-4. We call the `removeBackgroundColor` function with these parameters.
+7. We call the `removeBackgroundColor` function with these parameters.

-5. If successful, it logs a success message; otherwise, it catches and logs any errors.
+8. We use a try-catch block to handle any errors that might occur.

-6. Finally, we call the `main` function to execute the code.
+9. Finally, we call the `main` function to execute our code.

+Make sure to replace `'./your-module'` with the actual path to the module containing the `removeBackgroundColor` function.

+Also, ensure that you have the `jimp` library installed in your project (`npm install jimp`) as the function depends on it.

-Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with actual file paths on your system.
-You can adjust the `targetColor` and `colorThreshold` as needed for your specific use case.
+This example demonstrates a basic usage of the function.
+You can adjust the parameters as needed for your specific use case.

 # encodeImage index.js
 ## Imported Code Object